klieret/RandomFileTree/README.rst

     randomfiletree.create_random_tree("/path/to/basedir", prob_file=2.0, prob_folder=0.5, maxdepth=5, repeat=10)

+Randomfiletree will now crawl through all directories in ``/path/to/basedir`` and create new files with a probability

 Take a look at the documentation_ to find out more about the additional functionality provided.

 .. _documentation: https://randomfiletree.readthedocs.io/